-Cut open the pumpkin and remove the seeds and fibrous strings. (better known
+Next, cut open the pumpkin and remove the seeds and fibrous strings. (better known as “pumpkin brains”)

-Cut the pumpkin into four to eight pieces.
+Then, cut the pumpkin into four to eight pieces.

-Line a large baking pan aluminum foil.
+Line a large baking pan with aluminum foil.

 Place the pieces, rind side up, onto the baking pan.